Leandro Trossard: Arsenal

+2022–23 season

-On 20 January 2023, Arsenal announced the signing of Trossard on a long-term contract.
-The fee consisted of a guaranteed £20 million, and around a further £7 million in net potential add-ons.
-He was given the number 19 shirt by the club, and made his debut on 22 January as a substitute against Manchester United.
+On 20 January 2023, Arsenal confirmed the signing of Trossard on a long-term contract.
+The fee consisted of a guaranteed £20 million, and around a further £7 million in add-ons.
+He was given the number 19 shirt by the club, and made his debut on 22 January as a substitute in a 3–2 win over Manchester United.
 He made his full debut on 27 January against Manchester City in the FA Cup fourth round.

-On 11 February 2023, he scored his first goal for the club in a 1–1 draw with Brentford.
-He made his first Premier League start for Arsenal against Aston Villa on 18 February 2023.
-He assisted all three of Arsenal's goals in their win at Fulham on 12 March, thus becoming the first player in Premier League history to make a hattrick of assists in the first-half of a game, away from home and the first player since Santi Cazorla to score a hattrick and also register a hattrick of assists in the same season.
+On 11 February 2023, Trossard came on as a substitute against Brentford and within four minutes scored his first goal for the club in a 1–1 draw.
+On 18 February, he was handed his first Premier League start for Arsenal in a 4–2 victory at Villa Park.
+One week later, Trossard provided his first assist for the club in a 1–0 win at Leicester City.
+He assisted all three of Arsenal's goals in their win at Fulham on 12 March, becoming the first player in Premier League history to provide a hat-trick of assists in the first-half of a game, away from home and the first player since Santi Cazorla to score a hat-trick and also register a hat-trick of assists in the same season.
+By the end of his first half-season with Arsenal, he had scored one goal and provided 10 assists.